alexssh/figwidgets-monorepo/src/widgets/TypeModeler/ABOUT.md

 diagram, entity, modeler, type, class, database, erd, content, development, components, documentation, tools

 ## Changelog

+- Version 6
+    - Reworked the widget architecture, now it is possible to use connectors for each table entry
+    - Simplified settings, removed the edit-protect function

 - Version 5
     - Fix: Minor UX improvements